Testing Generalizability in Causal Inference: Experiments

 \subsection{Synthetic Data}

 We first conduct experiments on synthetic data to demonstrate and validate our method.
 While our approach can handle various data types and is particularly effective with high-dimensional covariates and continuous treatment interventions, for clarity, in this simple example, we focus on two continuous confounders, $Z_1$ and $Z_2$, sampled from identical gamma distributions, with a binary intervention $X$.
-We first focus on a randomized controlled trials (RCT) setting, $X \sim \operatorname{Bernoulli}(0.5)$.
-Note that these parameters can be different between the two domains; here we just make them identical for simplicity in this experiment.
-We parameterize the Gaussian copula, $c_{ZY(X)}$, with Spearman correlation coefficients $\rho_{Z_1 Z_2} = 0$, $\rho_{Z_1Y(X)} = 0.1$ and $\rho_{Z_2Y(X)} = 0.9$.
-The causal effect, $P^{te}_{Y(X)}$ is defined as $\mathcal{N}(1+2X,1)$ in the test domain.
-For the simulation, we generate $N^{tr} = 200$ training samples and $N^{te} = 50$ test samples per bootstrap, with $N_B=200$ bootstraps in total, repeating this process for 50 iterations.
-The marginal distributions of $Z_1$ and $Z_2$ in training domain follow identical Gamma distributions with shape $k=1$ and rate $\theta=1$.
+We initially assume that both datasets come from randomized controlled trials (RCT), so that $X \sim \operatorname{Bernoulli}(0.5)$ under $P^A$ and $P^B$.
+We parameterize the Gaussian copula, $c_{\ZbYx}$, with Spearman correlation coefficients $\rho_{Z_1 Z_2} = 0$, $\rho_{Z_1\Yx} = 0.1$ and $\rho_{Z_2\Yx} = 0.9$.
+The distribution of $\Yx$ is defined as $\mathcal{N}(2x+1,1)$ in the test domain.
+For the simulation, we generate $N^{A} = 200$ training samples and $N^{B} = 50$ test samples per bootstrap, with $N_{btp}=200$ bootstraps in total, repeating this process for 50 iterations.
+The marginal distributions of $Z_1$ and $Z_2$ in the training domain follow identical Gamma distributions with shape $k=1$ and rate $\theta=1$.

 We examine two settings: in Setting 1, the test domain has a slight covariate shift, with $Z_1$ and $Z_2$ following a Gamma distribution of $k=2$, $\theta=1$.
 In Setting 2, the shift is more significant ($k=4$, $\theta=1$).
 Despite these shifts, the COD remains the same due to frugal parameterization, as shown in \Cref{fig:synthetic}.